Lesson 11: F-sharp and Cross-Fingerings

 The cross-fingerings are not flaws of the recorder.
 They are why the recorder sounds like the recorder.

 The cross-fingering is the first finger pattern that does not lie in a simple stack.
 You play it by lifting one finger and adding another below — the “forked” or “cross” fingering that gives every Baroque-fingered recorder its slightly unequal scale.
-On your alto staff this fingering produces B — a natural that fits the alto's home key without needing an accidental, even though the soprano version is written as F#.
-The fingering work is identical; only the notational naming differs.
+On your alto staff this fingering produces B, a natural that fits the alto's home key — only the naming differs from the soprano's written F#.

 F#5